Biological contaminants & 4 sources of biological contamination

 Biological hazards include a great food safety risk for both the consumers and your food business.
 Causing a single foodborne illness outbreak not only puts public health at risk, but your business also becomes at risk of losing customer loyalty.

 Despite their potential adverse effects, biological risks can be effectively controlled with very simple steps.
-All you need to do is to analyze the hazards, set preventive measures, and then establish a consistent monitoring procedure to ensure compliance with preventive measures.
+All you need to do is analyze the hazards, set preventive measures, and then establish a consistent monitoring procedure to ensure compliance with preventive measures.

 Do all of these steps in just 1 hour with our digital solutions at FoodDocs!